Lean Implementation Master Class – Lean Management Training – Singapore

 Fee: SG$995 (Local participants may be eligible for e2i funding and/or IRAS PIC grant)

-The Lean Implementation Master Class is a 2-day course providing particpants with the practical knowhow and tools required to implement and sustain a lean culture within their operations.
+The Lean Implementation Master Class is a 2-day course providing participants with the practical know-how and tools required to implement and sustain a lean culture within their operations.

 The course will feature numerous video and photo examples from Japan demonstrating implementation of concepts such as 5s, standard work, visual management and TPM.

 View the video from our Lean Leadership Master Classes…